 Each participant steps to the lectern to deliver an 8- to 10-minute speech on their chosen topic relating to the Christian peace position, in a universal or specific context, including war and violence, political policies, agencies of justice and peace, peacemaking strategies or current events.
 The addresses are judged on originality, the integration of topic and a peace position and general standards of delivery.

 Participants compete for cash prizes and the top winner may enter the U.S./Canada Mennonite Central Committee-sponsored C. Henry Smith Peace Oratorical Contest.
-The trust of C. Henry Smith, a Mennonite historian and professor at Goshen and Bluffton (Ohio) colleges, funds the contest, which gives students an opportunity to become involved with the peace cause while cultivating rhetorical skills.
+The trust of C. Henry Smith, a 20th-century Mennonite historian and professor at Goshen College and Bluffton (Ohio) College, funds the contest, which gives students an opportunity to become involved with the peace cause while cultivating rhetorical skills.
 Speech contests have been part of Goshen College’s history since the early 1900s; the C. Henry Smith contest allows the campus and the wider Goshen communities to hear about faith-related, socially relevant, contemporary issues.

 With her speech titled “Privatizing Agony, Protecting Sacred Waters,” junior Noemi “Mimi” Salvador spoke passionately about the privatization of water resources and its effect on indigenous communities.
 Salvador, who is a peace, justice and conflict studies major from Kitu Cara, Ecuador, won the top prize of $500, which also qualifies her for entry into the bi-national intercollegiate oratorical contest.

 Christina Hofer, a senior theater major from Dolton, South Dakota, earned second place for her speech called “Discrediting the Single Story of Islam.”
 Informed by her experience with a Muslim host family while on SST in Senegal, Hofer encouraged the audience to look beyond stereotypes to see a diverse community of Muslims that includes a commitment to peace, faith and hospitality.

 With the topic of “Through the Eyes of the People,” sophomore Dona Park spoke about the reality regarding what is currently happening in North and South Korea.
 Park, who is majoring in both art and interdisciplinary studies won the top prize of $500 and landed a chance to enter the bi-national intercollegiate oratorical contest.